Module scenariogeneration.xosc.xosc_reader

 raise NotImplementedError("This catalogtype is not supported yet.")

-parse reads reads a specific entry from a loaded catalog
+Parse reads reads a specific entry from a loaded catalog.

 Parameters